swallowcamel/nancywiki/The-root-path.md

 }
 ```

-However, you may be wondering what is pathProvider.
+However, you may be wondering what is `pathProvider`.
 This variable is passed into our module constructor which gives us access to the root path of our application by calling `GetRootPath()` and then you can save to a folder within your application.

     public HomeModule(IRootPathProvider pathProvider)